The No Kerosene Tour occurred during March, April & May 2023.

 Monday morning March 6

 Yesterday we spent 9 hours on train… which was then late and so became 10 hours…. we were up and off at around 07.15 on Saturday & Sunday.
-On Saturday we arrived to face snow storms and only enough time to walk round Trondheim to find pace to eat in the evening.
-Yesterday our journey lasted from 07.15 to 18.45 – we went to a restaurant had soup, then returned.
+On Saturday we arrived to face snow storms and only enough time to walk round Trondheim to find place to eat in the evening.
+Yesterday our journey lasted from 07.15 to 18.45 – we went to a restaurant had soup, then returned to hotel & retired early.

-Today we are told that we need to take train to point X (07.30 departure… fortunately our hotel is immediately opposite the station), then we change to a bus (we hope!) and will be in Narvik before 14.00.
+Change to a bus (we hope!) and in Narvik before 14.00.
 We have allowed an extra night there…. but that was largely to allow for ‘catch up time’ in case of disruption en route.

-This journey is becoming ‘helper-skelter’…. but it will be completed after another week + (it takes 2 night journeys and 3 days of travel to travel back from Finland).
+This journey is becoming ‘helter-skelter’…. but it will be completed after another week + (it takes 2 night journeys and 3 days of travel to travel back from Finland).

-Maybe we should build some ‘extra’ days into the next 2 journeys.
+Maybe we should build some ‘extra’ days into the next 2 journeys as we head to central, eastern & southern Europe.

-The final section of the northbound journey was by bus.
+The final section of the northbound journey is by bus.

 Narvik